jqueiroz/lojban.io/README.md

 For the first build, all of the Haskell dependencies will be compiled, so this step is expected to take a substancial amount of time (between 10 minutes and one hour, depending heavily on computer specs), Subsequent builds will be much faster (roughly a minute for a clean build of the project).

-By default, `make` will build both the webserver executable and the associated documentation, powered by [Haddock](https://haskell-haddock.readthedocs.io/en/latest/).
+By default, `make` will build both the webserver executable (including assets) and the associated documentation, powered by [Haddock](https://haskell-haddock.readthedocs.io/en/latest/).
-If you only want to build the webserver, run `make server`.
+If you only want to build the webserver (including assets), run `make server`.
 If you only want to build the documentation, run `make docs`.
 If you only want to compile the _\*.less_ files (located in `./assets/less`), perhaps because you are editing them and want to see the style changes on the fly, run `make css`.
 Similarly, if you only want to compile the _\*.ts_ files (located in `./assets/typescript`), run `make js`.